-Register with Grace College’s Online Job Board Post your résumé for employers to review.
+Register with Grace College’s Online Job Board.
+Post your resume for employers to review.
 Check out the jobs that have come to our attention in the Center for Career Connections Office.
-Have access to an additional national online job board.
+Gain access to an additional national online job board.

 Alumni of Grace College & Theological Seminary can email their resume drafts to Denise Terry for review.
 She’ll critique it and reply to you with suggestions for improvement.

 My life on paper.
 The resume is a marketing document that tells why you are the best fit for an employer and/or a specific position.
 A resume is not your life story.
 Be careful NOT to make it simply a collection of your employment history.

 Disorganization.
-The presentation of your résumé is just as important as the content.
-If your résumé doesn’t pass the “3 second visually pleasing” test, it won’t make it to the top of the “yes” pile.
+The presentation of your resume is just as important as the content.
+If your resume doesn’t pass the “three second visually pleasing” test, it won’t make it to the top of the “yes” pile.

 Misspellings.
 Triple-check your work.

 Second page spill-over.
-If you have a one-page résumé, you should have a full page of information.
-If you have a two-page résumé, your second page should be 2/3rd to 3/4th full at minimum with substantial information.
+If you have a one-page resume, you should have a full page of information.
+If you have a two-page resume, your second page should be two-thirds to three-quarters of they way full at minimum with substantial information.
 Anything less, then reduce to one page.

 Over bolding and bulleting.
 You want to emphasize key information on your resume.
 But too much bold text or too many bullet points can have an adverse effect.
 Moderation is the way to go.

 Listing your past duties.
 For most job seekers, the duties you had previously are not what you are seeking to perform again in your next job—so leave the duties out.
-Focus instead on describing the transferable knowledge and skills gained that will benefit your next employer.
-Throw in a few achievements and the content of your résumé will receive high praise.
+Focus instead on describing the transferable knowledge and skills that will benefit your next employer.
+Throw in a few achievements, and the content of your resume will receive high praise.

 Answer These Three Questions